DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

 Organized pantry before and afterPin

-One of the things that was most important when I was designing our new pantry layout was organization and making sure that the kids would be able to easily access the things they need the most.
+One of the things that was most important when I was designing our new pantry layout was organization and making sure that the kids would be able to help themselves to what they wanted.

 The built in drawers at the bottom of the pantry cabinet are perfect for this!
 We keep breakfast stuff and snacks in the bottom drawer, and grab-and-go lunch things in the top drawer.

-And inside the top drawer there's a hidden drawer to keep smaller things like granola bars organized!
+And inside the top drawer there's a shallow hidden drawer to keep smaller things like granola bars and pouches organized!

-The top portion of the pantry cabinet has three pull out shelves that hold our canned goods, rice, pasta, and jarred sauces, and oils, sauces, and some baking items.
+The top section of the pantry cabinet has three pull out shelves that hold canned goods, rice, pasta and sauces, oils, and baking items.

-I do have to use a step stool to get something out of the back of the third pull out shelf, but I figured I would have to get a step stool out if it was a regular shelf as well.
-This way I can pull it out and quickly get what I need, rather than having to dig.
+I do use a step stool to get something out of the back of the third pull out shelf, but because they pull out I can quickly grab what I need, rather than having to dig.

-On the top two shelves I store baking items in bins that can be taken out and set on the counter when I'm using those things, and bulk items like extra boxes of crackers, and nuts.
+On the top two shelves I store baking items in bins that can be removed and set on the counter when I need them, and bulk boxes of crackers, and nuts.

-And I have room to spare without having any food stored in the under the stairs closet!
+And best of all - we no longer have any food stored in the under the stairs closet!

 Pantry remodel with pull out shelvesPin